-Below are the Recommended Dietary Allowances (RDA) for different age groups.
+Recommended Dietary Allowances (RDA) of protein needed each day – for different age groups

 Grams of protein needed each day:

-The following chart listing the amount of protein in various foods (grams and percentage) do not account for any other health aspects — be they good or bad.
+The following list indicates the amount of protein in various foods (grams and percentage).

 Percent protein by weight, and number of grams